 Every driver of a commercial motor vehicle company with a CDL license, and some drivers under certain conditions with a non-CDL license, must have a driver qualification file with the trucking company.
 Even if the driver is a self-employed owner-operator and the only commercial driver in the company, they must have a DQF.

 It may seem like a lot of trouble to collect all of the necessary documents and file the paperwork, but it’s for the company’s, drivers’, and public’s safety.
 A company wants to know that the drivers it hires are competent and will drive safely.
 The background checks and investigations into the drivers’ employment history are for everyone’s benefit.

 Driving schools with students going for their commercial license need to have driver qualification files on each student if they will be doing interstate commerce.

-The Driver Qualification File requires many documents and records, including each driver’s prior employment history, current employment application, driving certification, motor vehicle records, medical exams, and a history of any driving violations.
+The Driver Qualification File needs many documents and records, including each driver’s prior employment history, current employment application, driving certification, motor vehicle records, physical exams, and a history of any driving violations.